Silent Abandonment in Contact Centers: Estimating Customer Patience from Uncertain Data: EM Algorithm: Proof and Explanation

 We define $\widehat{C_{2,t}^{i}}$ as the probability that the $i$th conversation is a known abandonment in the $t$th iteration.
 This is exactly what the previous function represents.
 Therefore,

-When $M^i=0$ there is missing data.
+When $M^i=0$, there is missing data.
 This implies that for conversation $i$ either $C^i_{1}=1$ or $C^i_{3}=1$.
 We first compute Eq.\ \eqref{eq:expectLogLikelihood} by conditioning on knowing that the $i$th observation is a member of class $C_{3}=1$:

-The first equality follows since a customer $i$ for which $M^i=0$ does not give an indicator when abandoning the queue, i.e., $Y_i=0$, and by the independence of $\Delta_i$ and $Y_i$.
-The second equality follows since for a customer $i$ that belongs to class $C_{3}=1$ must have $M^i=0$ and clearly they are customers that abandoned.
-Hence, by definition $\Delta_i=1$, which formally means that $T_i\leq W_i$.
+The first equality follows since a customer $i$ for which $M^i=0$ does not give an indicator when abandoning the queue, that is, $Y_i=0$, and by the independence of $\Delta_i$ and $Y_i$.
+The second equality follows since a customer $i$ that belongs to class $C_{3}=1$ must have $M^i=0$, and clearly, that customer abandoned.
+Hence, $\Delta_i=1$ by definition, which formally means that $\tau_i\leq W_i$.
 Additionally, when $ M^{i}=0$, the observed time $U_i$ is their wait time $W_i$; hence, the third equality follows.
 The fourth equality is implied from the third.
-The fifth equality follows since the fourth equality represents the cdf $F$ of patience time $T$ that has an exponential distribution by Assumption \ref{assumption:1}.
+The fifth equality follows since the fourth equality represents the cdf $F$ of patience time $\tau$ that has an exponential distribution by Assumption \ref{assumption:1}.